SneaksAndData/anti-clustering/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**

-A clear and concise description of what the bug is.
+A clear and concise description of what the bug is:
+* What algorithm/class did you use?
+* What error message did you get?

 **To Reproduce**

 Steps to reproduce the behavior:
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error
+* Example code to reproduce behaviour
+* Example data to reproduce behaviour

 **Expected behavior**

 A clear and concise description of what you expected to happen.

 **Python Version:**

 Specify a Python version used to reproduce this issue.

 **Additional context**

 Add any other context about the problem here.